liu247/RATD_copy/README.md

 ## Notice

-This version is not the final version of our code, we will wpdate the full version ASAP.
+This version is not the final version of our code, we will update the full version ASAP.

-## Preparation
+## Data

-### Download the elecricity dataset
-The data can be found at ./data/ts2vec
+The electricity data can e found at ./data/ts2vec

 ## Experiments
 ### Retrieval
 We use the TCN as our encoder, the code can be found at ./TCN-master.
 ```shell
 python retrieval.py --type encode
 ```
 To save the references, you can run
 ```shell
 python retrieval.py --type retrieval
 ```